 But these allegations have been widely discredited.
 There is no evidence that Mr Biden took any action to intentionally benefit his son, nor is there any evidence of wrongdoing by Hunter Biden.

 Congressional Democrats say the phone call is proof that Mr Trump broke the law by seeking foreign help to try and smear Mr Biden ahead of the election.

-But there has been some debate over whether soliciting opposition research from a foreign government constitutes an impeachable offence.
+But there has been debate over whether soliciting opposition research from a foreign government constitutes an impeachable offence.
 President Trump has dismissed the growing controversy as a "witch hunt".

 Regardless, the July call is now at the centre of an effort by Democrats to expel Mr Trump from office.
-But for it to be successful, members of his own Republican Party will have to turn against him.
+But for it to be successful, members of his own Republican Party would have to turn against him.

 But an anonymous whistleblower, reported to be a CIA official, felt there was something more serious in their exchange.
 They filed a formal complaint on 12 August explaining why they were so concerned.

 The whistleblower admitted they had not directly heard the call but said accounts shared by other officials had painted a consistent picture.